Davao Oriental State University: 1997–present

 Dr. Jonathan A. Bayogan was appointed as second president in June 1997 and was reappointed for a second term in June 2003.
 During his term, extension campuses were established in San Isidro in November 1997 and in Cateel in June 1999.
 Additional structures were built, instructional and support facilities were improved while communication facilities were kept up-to-date.
 The faculty profile tremendously improved through faculty development aided largely through grants and assistance from the Commission on Higher Education, bilateral scholarships and local assistance.
 Curricular programs were improved and short-term courses were upgraded to degree programs.
 Graduate programs in education were eventually opened through the assistance of local government units.

 As a quality assurance scheme, academic programs were subjected to accreditation and some attained Level 2 status in due time.
 Linkage with other colleges and universities were strengthened through resource sharing and collaboration.
 Research and extension developed as faculty outputs were presented and gained acceptance in regional and national fora.
 Projects funded by agencies like the Commission on Higher Education, the Department of Science and Technology, the Department of Agriculture, Department of Agrarian Reform, USAID, AusAid began to come in.
 Graduates did not only perform well in licensure examinations but a few also barged into the Top Ten circle.

 The college also grew in its effort to preserve and showcase the region's culture and arts.
 The college gained recognition by representing the municipality, the province and the region in regional and national cultural presentations.
 The college's culture and arts groups, Dagmay, and Pagdungawan were feted with recognition among cultural groups, regionally and nationally.

 Capping the term of Dr. Bayogan was the college's elevation from Level 1 to a Level 3 state college, using a nationwide leveling criteria for all state universities and colleges (SUC) in the country.
 DOSCST has the distinction of having the least budget allocation among Level 3 SUCs.

 Dr. Grace G. Lopez assumed office as president in July 2007.
 She was succeeded by Dr. Edito B. Sumile who assumed office in January 2012.

+The leadership of Dr. Edito B. Sumile was marked by rapid developments in its infrastructure, which included the construction of the new Administration Building and the new Main Campus Library and the renovation and expansion of the Main Campus Oval.
+The main highlight of his term was the conversion of DOSCST into Davao Oriental State University (DOrSU) in 2018.
+Sumile was succeeded by Dr. Roy G. Ponce in 2021.
+DOrSU's universityhood was formally declared and inaugurated in 2021.

 Campus

-The current 10-hectare campus is located on Martinez Drive, Guang-guang, Dahican, Mati, Davao Oriental.
+The current 10-hectare main campus is located at Martinez Drive, Guang-guang, Dahican, City of Mati.
 It was donated by the Mindanao Agro-Pioneers Corporation owned by the heirs of the late Don José Corro Martínez Sr. It is a flat land approximately 300 meters from the shores of Pujada Bay.

-It also has extension campuses in the municipalities of Banaybanay and Banganga, both located in the province of Davao Oriental.
+It also has extension campuses in the municipalities of Banaybanay, San Isidro, and Baganga, all located in the province of Davao Oriental.